miocr/PhonebookImport/README.md

-# SYNOTTECH TIPOS - IGT API
+# TIPOS - IGT API
 API for obtaining a deposit code via the IGT terminal

 ## Version: 1.0